By-Laws of The Staten Island Interfaith & Community Long Term Recovery Organization

 Section 1.
 Disclosure. (a) Prior to the election to the Board, and thereafter on an annual basis, all Directors shall disclose in writing, to the best of their knowledge, any Interest (as defined below) such Director may have in any corporation, organization, partnership or other entity which provides professional or other goods or services to the Corporation for a fee or other compensation, and any position or other material relationship such Director may have with any other not-for-profit corporation with which the Corporation has an attorney-client or other business relationship (collectively, a “Conflict of Interest”).
 A copy of each disclosure statement shall be available to any Director of the Corporation on request.

-(b) If at any time during his or her term of service, a Director acquires any Interest or otherwise a circumstance arises which may pose a Conflict of Interest, that Interest or other Conflict shall be promptly disclosed in writing to the Chairman of the Board.
+(b) If at any time during his or her term of service, a Director acquires any Interest or otherwise a circumstance arises which may pose a Conflict of Interest, that Interest or other Conflict shall be promptly disclosed in writing to the President of the Board.

 (c) When any matter for decision or approval comes before the Board or any committee of the Board in which a Director has an Interest or Conflict of Interest, that Interest or Conflict of Interest shall be immediately disclosed to the Board or relevant Committee by that Director.